ideawu/ssdb-docs/src/replication.md

 There could be multiple `replication` sections.
 Each describes a connected slave(*client*) or connecting to a master(*slaveof*).

-* slaveof|client ip:port, the remote master/slave's ip:port.
+* slaveof|client host:port, the remote master/slave's host:port.
 * type: `sync|mirror`.
 * status: replication status, `DISCONNECTED|INIT|OUT_OF_SYNC|COPY|SYNC`.
 * last_seq: seq of the last binlog sent or received.